 Accidents and Pennzoil Workers

-Accidents at oil rigs owned and operated by Pennzoil Exploration and Production Company have occurred in the following ways:
+Accidents have been reported that include oil rigs owned and operated by Pennzoil Exploration and Production Company:

 - In 1996, a diver was conducting gauge readings when he reported that there was low air pressure via telecommunications to the surface.
 A leak was later determined to exist where the hose connected to the worker’s helmet.
 The worker died as a result of this accident.
 Failure to properly maintain equipment is one of the most common reason why workers are injured or killed.

-- In 1997, towels that were used to clean up cooking oil on an oil rig were washed and dried at such a high temperature that the towels held in the heat and mixed with the combustible nature of cooking oil caused the towels to catch fire.
-This fire created a serious risk that workers would be injured or killed.
-Each year, the large number of fires and explosions occur on oil rigs due to the largest number of combustible materials that are used.
+- In 1997, towels that were used to clean up cooking oil on an oil rig were washed and then dried at such a high temperature that the towels held in the heat and mixed with the combustible nature of cooking oil causing the towels to catch fire.
+Each year, the large number of fires and explosions occur on oil rigs due to the number of combustible materials that are used.

-Companies for many years used asbestos without being aware that the material presented a significant risk, to the lives of workers because severe or prolonged exposure to the material can result in deadly conditions like asbestosis and mesothelioma.
+Workers for many years used asbestos without being aware that prolonged exposure to the material can result in deadly conditions like asbestosis and mesothelioma.
 Laws have since been created to eliminate the use of asbestos, but many workers who have been in the industry for several decades are still at substantial risk of being exposed to the material.